apmcleod/MV2H/README.md

  * `Hierarchy bpb,sbpb tpsb a=al`
 This represents the metrical hierarchy, where bpb, sbpb, tpsb, and al are all integers representing the beats per bar, sub beats per beat, tatums per sub beat, and anacrusis length (in tatums) respectively.

- * `Key tonic maj/min`
+ * `Key tonic maj/min [time]`
 This is a string representing the key signature, where tonic is an integer between 0 and 11 inclusive, representing the tonic note (with C=0), and maj/min is either the string "maj" or "min".
+The time (optional integer, milliseconds) is used for key changes, and defaults to 0 if not given.

  * `Chord time chord`
 Representing a chord, where time is the start time of the chord, in milliseconds, and chord is any string representing the chord.

+## MusicXML